henrykdz/Sovereign-Hybrid-Document-Processor-Editor/README.md

 <div style="background: linear-gradient(145deg, #0d1117 0%, #1a2a3a 100%); padding: 25px; border-radius: 12px; border-left: 4px solid #00d1ff; margin: 20px 0;">

-The **FlowShift Sovereign Document Engine** is a high-performance **Hybrid Document Builder** — a precision instrument that transcends the limits of traditional editors by seamlessly unifying **Markdown**, **HTML5/CSS3**, and **YAML** into a single, cohesive workflow.
+The **FlowShift Sovereign Document Engine** is a high-performance **Hybrid Document Builder**, a precision instrument that transcends the limits of traditional editors by seamlessly unifying **Markdown**, **HTML5/CSS3**, and **YAML** into a single, cohesive workflow.

 </div>

-Built for architects of information — professionals who demand absolute control over content, form, and the physical geometry of their documents.
+Built for architects of information, professionals who demand absolute control over content, form, and the physical geometry of their documents.

 > *"FlowShift transforms complex ideas into perfectly formatted documents.
 A hybrid engine that combines the flexibility of Markdown, the power of HTML/CSS, and the structure of YAML with the precision of ISO standards."*